If your Southern Australia itinerary includes a stop in Adelaide, you should definitely consider adding a trip to the nearby Kangaroo Island.

 One of the best things to do in Kangaroo Island is to pay a visit to the Kelly Hill Caves.
 The caves are an incredibly intricate underground system with lots of paths and tunnels to be explored.
 The caves are made out of limestone and their white-ish colour creates an eerie effect for visitors.
 While you’re there, make sure to take one of the best Kangaroo Island tours: a guided journey through the caves to discover ancient fossils.

 Just east of the Kelly Hill Conservation Park, you’ll find Vivonne Bay, another small park with a very different landscape.
-Vivonne Bay has a stunning coastline, but most come to visit the “Little Sahara,” rolling hills of sand that can be climbed and explored on foot.
+Vivonne Bay has a stunning coastline, but most come to visit the “Little Sahara,” a field of rolling sand dunes that can be climbed and explored on foot.
 It’s also a popular spot for dune boarding.

 This 25km² (15 miles²) park is a lot more rugged than most, making a visit one of the most adventurous things to do in Kangaroo Island.
 There are many trails within the park, creating perfect opportunities to spot the famous glossy black cockatoos.

-The highlight of the park is the Billy Goat Waterfall located right in the center.
+The highlight of the park is the Billy Goat Waterfall, located right in the centre.
 The park can be found on the northern coast of the island.

 Discover Stokes Bay Beach